Swapnil-Dubey/Stat447C-GroupProject/README.md

 3.  **EDA:** Run `Rscript eda.R` to generate PNG plots for review.
 4.  **Stan Model:** Run `Rscript stan_model.R` to compile and run the sampler (may take several minutes), creating `stan_weibull_fit.rds`.
 5.  **Analysis:** Load `stan_weibull_fit.rds` in R for posterior analysis, diagnostics checks, and generating report results.

-## Project Notes & Challenges

-*   **Initial Approach:** The project initially planned to compare Bayesian and Frequentist (Cox PH) survival models.
-However, the Cox model encountered numerical instability (separation issues) when including region as a fixed effect due to the small number of events per region.
-While stratification resolved this, we decided to focus solely on the Bayesian hierarchical model for the final report to allow for a more in-depth exploration of that approach.
-*   **Scarcity Definition:** We are using the original `Water Scarcity Level` categories provided in the dataset, defining the event as the first time a country reaches "High".
-Exploratory work considered calculating a custom index, but we proceeded with the original definition for clarity and consistency with the existing survival analysis framework.
-*   **Stan Diagnostics:** The Stan model initially showed some divergences.
-Increasing the `adapt_delta` setting to 0.95 significantly reduced these, resulting in a more reliable posterior sample.
-The final fit still had a very small number of divergences (<0.1%), which should be noted when interpreting results.
-*   **Covariate Scaling:** Covariates were scaled (mean 0, sd 1) before being passed to Stan to improve sampler efficiency.